andonov1/SoftUni-Courses/README.md

-#My education in SoftUni cources.
+#My education in SoftUni courses.